vasefsta/project-SIGMOD-2013/README.md

 - We decided to organize the code in five directories.
   - include &nbsp; &nbsp; : Containing all header files needed by source code.
-  - misc &nbsp; &nbsp; &nbsp; &nbsp; : Containing all "sub functions" needed by program in misc.c.
+  - misc &nbsp; &nbsp; &nbsp; &nbsp; : Containing all "sub functions" needed by program.
   - modules &nbsp; : Containing all functions needed by modules to work properly.
   - programs : Containing the main function of program.
   - tests &nbsp; &nbsp; &nbsp; &nbsp; : Containing the test functions to prove that every module works flawless.